crepeia/wati/install.md

 ## Set the database

-We are are almost there.
+We are almost there.
 We just need to set the database.
 Follow these instructions to create the database.
 Open the terminal (again!) and type:

 ```
 mysql -u root -p